simrans4258/music-game/prep/plan.md

 - [ ] Automate notification of API limit to make sure I don’t exceed free quota
 - [ ] A multiple choice quizzer that will test the user’s knowledge of the solution

+* restart the whole level if the player answers the question wrong
+* if the player finish certain levels, the character scene unlocks some characters

 -->